 - Do your homework and investigate insurance rates for different vehicles before you decide on one to lease.
 Depending on the vehicle you choose your premium could be significantly higher or lower.
-Four door sedans and mini vans are viewed as more conservative vehicles and cost less to insure than two door sportier cars.
+Four-door sedans are viewed as more conservative vehicles and cost less to insure than two-door sportier cars.

 - Consider using the same insurance provider as you are currently using for your homeowner’s or life insurance.
 By bundling insurance policies with the same company you can often save yourself a lot of money.

 - Lease a car that comes equipped with several safety features.
-Insurance providers often give discounts for added safety features such as anti-lock brakes, anti-theft devices, side curtain airbags, and back-up cameras.
+Insurance providers often give discounts for added safety features such as anti-lock brakes and anti-theft devices.

 - If you have access to a garage or even a driveway you will save more money compared to parking your car on the street.